aspiredu/moodle-local_aspiredu/README.md

 AspirEDU Integration
 ===========================

-Aocal plugin for Moodle which provides a set of webservices, a webservice function and an LTI gateway to power the Aspiredu product suite.
+A local plugin for Moodle which provides a set of web services, a web service function and an LTI gateway to power the AspirEDU product suite.

 Installation
 ===========

 There are two methods for installing the plugin, in both cases you will need to have your product URL and key.

-Method 1 - upoload via Moodle UI:
+Method 1 - upload via Moodle UI:

 Login as a site admin and navigate to:\
 ```Site administration > Plugins > Install plugins```\